TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 137/Psalms 137.2.md

 ---

-Upon the willows in the midst thereof We hanged up our harps.
+On the willows in its midst, we hung up our harps.